Nothing says comfort food like a slice of this mouthwatering pie.

 - 2 teaspoons pure vanilla extract

-Divide the pie crust in half and roll out one half, lightly flouring the dough and work surface.
+- Divide the pie crust in half and roll out one half, lightly flouring the dough and work surface.
 Carefully lay the dough in your pie pan.
-Add the apples slices to the crust, filling it well over the top, as the apples will bake down.
+Add the apple slices to the crust, filling it well over the top, as the apples will bake down.

-Roll out the remaining crust, and lay it over top the pie.
-Or, dough can be cut into 1" strips and criss-crossed over the pie filling, as seen in the photo above.
+- Roll out the remaining crust, and lay it over top the pie.
+Or, the dough can be cut into 1" strips and crisscrossed over the pie filling, as seen in the photo above.
 Seal the edges by pinching and crimping together using either your fingers or a fork.
-Using a pairing knife, slice several vents into the top crust.
+Using a paring knife, slice several vents into the top crust.
 Using a pastry brush, lightly brush the dough with the beaten egg.

-Place the pie on cookie sheet on the center oven rack, and bake in a 400 degree oven for 45 minutes to one hour, checking the pie every so often to make sure the crust is not too brown.
+- Place the pie on a cookie sheet on the center oven rack, and bake in a 400-degree oven for 45 minutes to one hour, checking the pie every so often to make sure the crust is not too brown.
 If the pie crust is browning too quickly, loosely lay foil over the top for the remainder of baking time.